FanmengWang/fanmengwang.github.io/_pages/about.md

 In particular, He is very interested in geometric deep learning, graph representation learning, and AI4science.

-# Recent News
+# 🔥 News
 - [*2024.07*] One paper is accepted by CIKM 2024.
 Thanks to all the collaborators!

-# Selected Publications
+# 📝 Selected Publications
 - **MMPolymer: A Multimodal Multitask Pretraining Framework for Polymer Property Prediction**
   - <u>Fanmeng Wang</u>, Wentao Guo, Minjie Cheng, Shen Yuan, Hongteng Xu, Zhifeng Gao
   - To Appear, at the 33rd ACM International Conference on Information and Knowledge Management (CIKM 2024)